matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 all candidates with matching `call_id` not from its own user are from the caller party, of which there is only one.)

-### Introduce `m.call.ack`
+### Introduce `m.call.select_answer`
 This event is sent by the caller once it has chosen an answer.
 Its `answer_id` field indicates the answer it's chosen (and has `call_id` too).
-If the callee sees an ack for an answer ID other than the one it sent, it ends the call and informs the user the call was answered elsewhere.
+If the callee sees a `select_answer` for an answer ID other than the one it sent, it ends the call and informs the user the call was answered elsewhere.
 It does not send any events.
 Media can start flowing before this event is seen or even sent.
 Clients that implement previous versions of this specification will ignore this event and behave as they did before.

 Example:
 ```
 {
-    "type": "m.call.ack",
+    "type": "m.call.select_answer",
     "content": {
         "call_id": "12345",
         "answer_id": "67890",